Legalisation of documents from South Korea for use in the Netherlands

 - an official copy of a birth certificate (you must present both a basic certificate and a family relation certificate)

-South Korean nationals can prove they are unmarried or divorced by presenting a marriage certificate.
-Dutch nationals can get a certificate of unmarried status from the Dutch embassy.
+Dutch nationals can get a certificate of unmarried status from the Netherlands embassy.

 You can get these documents from your district office (gu office) or sub-municipal office (myeun, eup or dong office).